 Breast Augmentation Before-and-After Gallery

-The Consult for Augmentation
+The Consult for an Augmentation in Washington DC

-Our Patient Care Coordinator will take the time to get a little more information about what you are looking for and will ask a number of questions to help us tailor the consult to your individual needs and desires.
+Before your consult, our Patient Care Coordinator will take the time to get a little more information about what you are looking for and will ask a number of questions to help us tailor the consult to your individual needs and desires.

 On the day of the consult, you will be brought into our specially designed state-of-the-art breast consult room, complete with The Wall of Implants.